Revit Q&A:

 6. Drag the drawing List onto a sheet.

 Q6.
-How do you hide and unhide elements (objects)?
+How do you hide and unhide objects in Revit?

-2. Left click to select the element and select the “Temporary Hide/Isolate” icon in the view control bar at the bottom of the screen, then select “Hide Element.”
+Method No. 1: To hide an object "temporarily" (until you print or close the drawing) left click the object to select it and select the “Temporary Hide/Isolate” icon in the View Control Bar at the bottom of the screen (the one that looks like sun glasses), then select “Hide Element.”

-Another way to turn off all elements of a certain category (such as walls or beams) in a view is to use the “Visibility/Graphics override” (VG) and uncheck the "Walls" or “Framing” box.
-When you use this method to hide elements, you cannot use the “Reveal Hidden Elements” light bulb in the view control bar at the bottom of the screen to turn them back on.
-You will have to go back to VG and check the box to turn the category of elements on.
+Method No. 3: To hide all objects of the same type (such as walls, doors or beams) "permanently" (until you unhide them) use the “Visibility/Graphics override” (type VV or VG) and uncheck the "Walls" or "Doors" or “Framing” box.
+Note that when you use this method to hide elements, you cannot use the “Reveal Hidden Elements” light bulb in the view control bar at the bottom of the screen to turn them back on.
+You will have to go back to VV and check the box to turn the category of elements on.

 Note that all hiding and unhiding of all sorts are view-specific.